flatcar/flatcar-demos/kcd-berlin-2022-06-30/README.md

 4. Deactivate automated reboots

 We ship a custom `flatcar_production_qemu.sh` because at the time of writing the script did not support forwarding custom ports.
-The script forwards connections to host port 8080 to container port 80 so we can serve websites.
+The script forwards connections to host port 8080 from VM port 80 so we can access the website via [http://localhost:8080](http://localhost:8080).

 ## Provisioning Demo

-Download a Flatcar release (NOT the current / most recent one) from [here](https://www.flatcar.org/releases/).
-Use an older version to demo updates.
+Download a Flatcar release (NOT the current / most recent one; use an older version to demo updates) from [here](https://www.flatcar.org/releases/).

 Move the image to a new name to keep a pristine version; copy it to the original name to have a working copy.
 ```shell